ros2/design/articles/ros2_dds_security.md

 #### Directory tree of all security files

-RCL supports finding security files in one directory that is within the root `contexts` directory structure corresponding to the fully-qualified path of every context.
+RCL supports finding security files in one directory that is inside the reserved `contexts` subfolder, within the root keystore, corresponding to the fully-qualified path of every context.
 For example, for the `/front/camera` context, the directory structure would look like:

     <root>
+    ├── contexts
-    └── front
+    │   └── front
-        └── camera
+    │       └── camera
-            ├── cert.pem
+    │           ├── cert.pem
-            ├── key.pem
+    │           ├── key.pem
+    │           ├── ...
+    └── public
         ├── ...

 The set of files expected within each context instance directory are: